-- 800 GUIDED STUDY.
+800 GUIDED STUDY.
 This course is designed for Academic Support students who have an Individualized Academic Plan (IAP) and are in Academic Support five periods a week.
 The course provides support for students in a small group setting and focuses on organization, academic checks, study skills, small group instruction, test support, technology support, and parental and teacher support.
-A pass/fail grade will be issued for this semester-long course. - First and second semester for grades 9-12
+A pass/fail grade will be issued for this semester-long course.
+First and second semester for grades 9-12

-- 218A ENGLISH 9 FOUNDATIONS.
-This course parallels components from English 9 while focusing on - the development of language art skills.
+218A ENGLISH 9 FOUNDATIONS.
+This course parallels components from English 9 while focusing on 218B the development of language art skills.
 Writing, grammar, and vocabulary are studied in conjunction with literature.
-Students may only take this course instead of English 9 at the recommendation of Academic Support, school counselor, or the teacher. - Yearlong course 1.0 credit - 401 GENERAL MATH.
-This course includes a variety of mathematical areas used in daily life. - Students will work collaboratively and independently as they develop problem solving and critical thinking skills.
+Students may only take this course instead of English 9 at the recommendation of Academic

+Support, school counselor, or the teacher.
+Yearlong course 1.0 credit 401 GENERAL MATH.
+This course includes a variety of mathematical areas used in daily life.

+Students will work collaboratively and independently as they develop problem solving and critical thinking 402 skills.
 Beginning algebraic concepts will also be introduced.
-Relevant daily living projects and assignments are included. - First and second semester for grades 9-12
+Relevant daily living projects and assignments are included.
+First and second semester for grades 9-12 0.5 credit

-- 226A ENGLISH 10 FOUNDATIONS.
-This course parallels components from English 10 while focusing on - the development of language art skills.
+ENGLISH 10 FOUNDATIONS.
+This course parallels components from English 10 while focusing on 226A 226B the development of language art skills.
 Students will strengthen critical thinking and career writing skills.
 Students will also examine classic and contemporary world literature, exploring thematic threads which connect the works despite their varied cultural traditions, helping to broaden the students' perspectives.
 Students may only take this course instead of English 10 at the recommendation of Academic Support, school counselor, or the teacher.
+Yearlong course for grade 10.
+0.25 credit